tamizhvendan/tamizhvendan.github.com/source/_posts/2017-07-26-managing-data-in-golang-using-gorm-part-2.markdown

 ## Implementing new blog post use case

-Now we have all the models required to enable publishing a new blog post and it's time to have to go at its implementation.
+Now we have all the models required to enable publishing a new blog post, and it's time to have to go at its implementation.

 Let's start by creating a new folder `publish` under `post` and add the scaffolding for the handler

-*As we have seen earlier, the folder structure represent the use case and the handler orchastrate the use case*
+*As we have seen earlier, the folder structure represent the use case, and the handler orchestrate the use case*

 ```go
 // post/publish/handler.go